secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab6.md

 ---
-title: "GitLab CI/CD - Hands-On Lab 6"
+title: "GitLab CI/CD - Hands-On Lab: Job Policy Patterns"
 description: "This Hands-On Guide walks you through the lab exercises in the GitLab CI/CD course."
 ---

-# Lab 6: Job Policy Pattern

 > Estimate time to complete: 25 - 30 minutes